Initial Situation and Goal

 Use Fitted Gaussian Processes for Predictions

 In this section we discuss prediction of a response in a new dataset with the existing model from above.
-Therefore, we open the dataset ‘sobol_sequence’ in ‘Cornerstone’ again and delete the columns ‘y1’ and ‘y2’.
-Starting from this dataset, we want to predict the original responses ‘y1’ and ‘y2’ via the menu ‘Analyses’ -> ‘CornerstoneR’ -> ‘Model Prediction’ as shown in the following screenshot.
+Therefore, we open the dataset we constructed in Cornerstone again.
+Starting from this dataset, we aim to predict the original response 'y' via the menu 'Analyses' \(\rightarrow\) 'CornerstoneR' \(\rightarrow\) 'Model Prediction' as shown in the following screenshot.

 Gaussian Process Prediction: Menu